About the Gas Safety Trust

 The Gas Safety Trust, established in 2005 as a registered charitable body, has become the UK’s leading gas safety research charity with the key objectives of further improving gas/fossil fuel safety for the public and industry throughout the UK and reducing the incidents of death and serious injury from carbon monoxide (CO) exposure.
 The Trust does this through the funding of research and data collection relating to carbon monoxide poisoning.

 We provide grant funding, advice and support to any organisation to carry out research and evidence gathering relating to gas safety.
-We would currently welcome applications for funding for projects looking at (but not limited to) the following areas:
+Our current projects look at (but are not limited to) the following areas:

 - The possible link between CO and neurological conditions

 - CO exposure risks to pregnant women and the foetus